 Recently I was trying to extract structure from a large corpus of documents.
 Nearly all the documents were short, many were just notes of one or two lines in length.
-Regular approaches to clustering do not work so well here.
+Regular approaches to clustering do not work so well on this task.
 Nonetheless after doing some research I found a suitable method that I was able to apply on the data using the statistical programming language R.Continue reading

 When I was asked to do a workshop for the recent whyR mini conference running alongside Career Zoo at Thomond Park, I had to give some thought as to what to present on.
 I wanted to demo something that showed the power of R while at the same time being easy to use and something that might be at least somewhat interesting and fun for participants!Continue reading

 Classification is a common machine learning task.
 This is where we have a data set of labelled examples with which we build a model that can then be used to (hopefully accurately!) assign a class to new unlabelled examples.
 There are various points at which we might want to test the performance of the model.
 Initially we might tune parameters or hyperparameters using cross validation, then check the best performing models on the test set.
 If putting the model into production we may also want to test it on live data, we might even use different evaluation measures at different stages of this process.
 This article discusses some frequently used measures for evaluating the performance of classification models.